Azure-Samples/ms-identity-nodejs-webapi-onbehalfof-azurefunctions/README.md

   - azure-active-directory
 name: A NodeJS Azure Function Web API secured by Azure AD
 urlFragment: ms-identity-nodejs-webapi-onbehalfof-azurefunctions
-description: "This sample demonstrates a Node.js Azure Function Web API secured by Azure AD calling MS Graph API on behalf of a signed-in user"
+description: "This sample demonstrates a Node.js Azure Function secured by Azure AD calling MS Graph on behalf of a signed-in user"
 ---
 # A Node.js Azure Function Web API secured by Azure AD and calling MS Graph API on behalf of a user